How to Choose a Life Insurance Beneficiary

 - Primary – The primary beneficiary is the first in line to receive the policy death benefit.
 The most common arrangement is spouse/spouse.
 The first spouse is the insured person and the second spouse is the primary beneficiary.

-- Contingent or Secondary – The contingent beneficiary is the second beneficiary in line to receive the policy death benefit.
+- Contingent or Secondary – The contingent beneficiary meaning is the second beneficiary in line to receive the policy death benefit.
 The life insurance company will pay the death benefit in the absence of a primary beneficiary, such as when the insured person and primary beneficiary die at the same time.

 - Tertiary – Tertiary means of the third order.
 Therefore, the tertiary beneficiary is third in line to receive the policy death benefit.
 As with the contingent beneficiary, the tertiary beneficiary’s receiving the death benefit is contingent upon the absence of both a primary and a contingent beneficiary.
 It’s not very common to name a tertiary beneficiary on a term life insurance policy.
 In fact, most life insurance applications don’t even include a tertiary beneficiary section.